Skip to main content

 How to Record an Intro Video

-Written by Kai Legaspi
+Written by Mickey Belande

 Time to let yourself shine!

-Once you’ve passed the initial interview, you’ll move forward to the Go2 Talent Pool.
-At this stage, we’ll ask you to record an Intro Video.
-This is an important step in the process, as we’ll be sharing your video with potential partners.
-It’s your chance to make a strong first impression and help us match you more effectively with the right opportunity.
+Once you’ve passed the initial interview, you’ll move forward to the Go2 Matching Pool.
+At this stage, we’ll ask you to record a short Intro Video.

 The Matching Team will guide you on what to highlight in your videos.
 You can check out these sample videos for reference: